mtceballos/SIRENAdoc/SIRENAfunctions.rst

          Energy calculation Method: **OPTFILT**, **WEIGHT**, **WEIGHTN**, **I2R**, **I2RALL**, **I2RNOL**, **I2RFITTED** or **PCA**, :option:`EnergyMethod`

     .. cpp:member:: double filtEev

-         Energy of the filters of the library to be used to calculate energy (only for OPTFILT, I2R, I2RALL, I2RNOL and I2RFITTED), :option:`filtEev`
+         Energy of the filters of the library to be used to calculate energy (only for OPTFILT, I2R, I2RALL, I2RNOL and I2RFITTED), :option:`filtEeV`

     .. cpp:member:: char* ofnoise